rust-lang/book/src/ch04-03-slices.md

 of reference, so it does not have ownership.

-Here’s a small programming problem: Write a function that takes a string of words separated by spaces and returns the first word it finds in that string.
+Here’s a small programming problem: Write a function that takes a string of words separated by whitespaces and returns the first word it finds in that string.
-If the function doesn’t find a space in the string, the whole string must be one word, so the entire string should be returned.
+If the function doesn’t find a whitespace in the string, the whole string must be one word, so the entire string should be returned.

-> Note: For the purposes of introducing slices, we are assuming ASCII only in
-> this section; a more thorough discussion of UTF-8 handling is in the
-> [“Storing UTF-8 Encoded Text with Strings”][strings]<!-- ignore --> section
-> of Chapter 8.

 Let’s work through how we’d write the signature of this function without using slices, to understand the problem that slices will solve: